rmcclosk/thesis/reading/notes.md

 * Develops a method for modelling dynamic sexual contact networks.
 * There is a link to a survey of sexual partnering information.

+**[@welch2011statistical]**

+* Says in the intro that "network-based studies to date have largely focused on the impact of network structure on disease dynamics".
+Probably should mine the references.
+* The last paragraph of the section "Defining contact networks" gives some justification for using static contact networks instead of dynamic, as a first pass.
+* Discusses the difference between network models which explicitly define the probability of a network (eg. random graphs) vs. those which define it implicitly via construction rules (eg. preferential attachment).
+* Subsection "Inference about contact networks from disease data" is a goldmine of references, several past papers which have tried to infer network parameters from epidemic data.

+**[@britton2002bayesian]**

+* Develops a Bayesian method to infer beta and gamma in an SIR model, given that the epidemic is spreading over a random (GNP, they call it Bernoulli) contact network.
+The network itself is a nuisance parameter.
+* They also optionally want to infer the infection times of each individual.
+It's assumed that the removal times are known.
+* Aha, they also infer the edge probability p.
+This is a good one for previous work.
+* They weren't able to get much information about p in their application.

 ## Other Phylodynamics

 **[@hughes2009molecular]**